Faculty

 PhD Students

-I am enthused about NLP's expanding outreach in our lives and it's unexplored abilities to understand human nature better and more efficiently than ever.
-Language is more than words, it expresses identities, psychologies, cultures and much more.
-I find myself challenged in directing NLP language models to look beyond the current limitations and consider the human behind the language.
-The purpose of my research is to enable the growth of more empathy in an AI-future centric world, thereby augmenting humanity rather than detracting from it.
+Nikita is a fifth-year Ph.D. student enthused about NLP's expanding outreach in people's lives and it's unexplored abilities to understand human nature better and more efficiently than ever.
+Nikita finds herself challenged in directing NLP language models to look beyond the current limitations and consider the human behind the language.
+The purpose of her research is to enable the growth of more empathy in an AI-future centric world, thereby augmenting humanity rather than detracting from it.

 Scott Feltman